Exporting photos into a new

 available, full-sized previews.
 If this option is left unchecked

-Lightroom will need to render the previews when the new catalog is first
+Lightroom Classic will need to render the previews when the new catalog is first

 opened.
 For this reason, it is very important that this option is checked